 Engineers can map out and place everything including vocals, individual instruments and a live audience in any position inside a 360 spherical space.
 Different parameters can be altered for various elements, including distances and angles.

 Sony’s teamed up with the Fraunhofer IIS (Institute for Integrated circuits) to open the format up for content creators and artists to take advantage of.
+At CES 2021, it made two further announcements: it added video streaming capabilities to 360 Reality Audio, and it developed a new content creation software called the 360 Reality Audio Creative Suite.

 How can you listen to music in Sony 360 Reality Audio?